AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

-* serverName: The name of the server to be removed from the DataPredict Agent instance.
+* agentActionName: The name of the agent's action to be removed from the DataPredict Agent instance.

 ### getAgentActionArray()